3. General Commands#

 This command is implemented using the

-parameter allows fine grained delays in shell scripts without adding another command such asusleep
+sleepcommand found on POSIX systems but the addition of thenanosecondsparameter allows fine grained delays in shell scripts without adding another command such asusleep.- EXAMPLES:

 The following is an example of how to use